-Display your climbing permit and show it to Park Officials at the check points at Timpohon Gate, Laban Rata and Sayat-sayat on your way up and down.
+Display your climbing permit and show it to Park Officers when you pass by the checkpoints located at Timpohon Gate and Sayat-Sayat on your way up and down.

-If for any reasons, you are separated from your group or the Mountain Guide(s), please follow the white rope that marks the Summit Trail.
-If visibility is very low or in the dark, please hold on to the rope and follow it.
-(There is a thick white rope leading all the way from the vegetation belt above Panar Laban to the Summit.
+If for any reason, you are separated from your group or the Mountain Guide(s), please follow the white rope that marks the Summit Trail.
+Besides that, if visibility is very low or in the dark, please hold on to the rope and follow it.
+(There is a thick white rope leading all the way from the vegetation belt above Panalaban to the Summit.
 Use this rope to help climbing up and prevent falling when walking down.
 PLEASE FOLLOW and USE THE ROPE FOR YOUR OWN SAFETY).

 The weather on the summit area can deteriorate in a matter of minutes.
-Thick mist may reduce visibility to only 3 meters, and rainstorm and wind of up to 120 km/hr may occur at times.
+Thick mist may reduce visibility to only 3 meters.
+Besides that, a rainstorm and wind of up to 120 km/hr may occur at times.
 Please hold on to the rope, which will lead you to safety.

-If you are separated from your Mountain Guide(s) and lose sight of the rope, STOP IMMEDIATELY, stay where you are and blow your whistle to attract attention.
-PLEASE DO NOT TRY TO FIND YOUR WAY OUT.
+In the case when you are separated from your Mountain Guide(s) and lose sight of the rope, STOP IMMEDIATELY.
+Then, stays where you are, and blow your whistle to attract attention.
+Most importantly, PLEASE DO NOT TRY TO FIND YOUR WAY OUT.
 HELP is definitely on the way.
-The Park Officials at Sayat-sayat Check Point will notice that you are missing.
+The Park Officials at Sayat-Sayat Check Point will notice that you are missing.

 High-altitude Sickness affects every single climber differently; anyone can be susceptible to the effects of high-altitude illness.
 Common mild symptoms of high-altitude sickness include headache, shortness of breath, dizziness, irritability, decreased concentration, and lack of energy.
-In more serious conditions, symptoms such as severe headache, chest tightness, nausea and vomiting could happen.
-However, mild symptoms can be treated by drinking lots of water or by eating.
-Do not continue if you have those symptoms.
-Stay at the same level or descend until the symptoms resolve.
-If these symptoms increase and worsen, you should descend the mountain, rehydrate, and rest.
+In addition, there are more serious conditions, symptoms such as severe headache, chest tightness, nausea, and vomiting could happen.

 A key to a successful climb is to appreciate the mountain.
-The difficult parts of the climb are the last two KMs to Laban Rata Resthouse.
-So, it is advisable to rest longer at Layang-Layang Hut for your body acclimates to its surroundings.
-Try to conserve energy whenever is possible.
+In our tips to climb Mount Kinabalu, the difficult parts of the climb are the last two KMs to Laban Rata Resthouse.
+So, it is advisable to rest longer at Layang-Layang Shelter for your body to acclimates to its surroundings.
+Furthermore, try to conserve energy whenever is possible.
 Take your time, as frequent short breaks are better than longer breaks.
-Keep steps short, and keep your weight centered over your legs.
+Finally, keep steps short, and keep your weight centered over your legs.